connectivecpp/chops-net-ip/README.md

 Chops Net is an asynchronous general purpose networking library layered on top of the C++ Networking Technical Standard (TS).
 It has three main goals:

-- Encapsulate and simplify
+- Encapsulate and simplify the (sometimes complex) details of asynchronous network programming.
+Managing buffer lifetimes can be tricky, dkljflk, and lsdkfj, and this library makes sure it is done correctly.
-- lkdsjf
+- Abstracting
 - sdlkfj

 ## Chops Wait Queue